 This specialized extract showed dramatic results with 40 mg taken twice daily.
 If you’re suffering from considerable anxiety and stress, I recommend taking that level for at least one week.
 As your anxiety subsides, and you feel calmer, you can reduce the dosage to just 20 mg twice daily, and make it part of your regular regimen.

 This is simply one of the best natural products I’ve seen for anxiety and stress.
 It has no serious side effects, and it can be used long term, combined with other medicines.
 Even school age children with anxiety can take between 20 to 40 mg daily.

 If you only deal with occasional bouts of anxiety, try 20 mg before a stressful event, such as public speaking, a presentation, or air travel.
 You’ll feel calmer, less nervous, and more in control.

 Don’t let anxiety rob you of your energy, rest, physical health, and zest for life.
 This effective and natural extract is especially helpful for anyone who needs to restore their sense of balance.
 If anxiety and stress are getting the better of you, start taking this specialized extract immediately.
 You’ll notice a difference on the first day, and you’ll keep feeling better.

-For relief of anxiety, I suggest 20-40 mg of echinacea angustifolia twice a day.
-Take 40 mg at bedtime to help with sleep.
+Adults: I suggest 20-40 mg of echinacea angustifolia twice a day.
+You may also take at bedtime to help with sleep.